2022 SFFMC Summer Gatherings were live!

-MEMORIAL DAY CAMP will go from 1 pm on Friday, May 27 through 3 pm Monday, May 30.
+MEMORIAL DAY CAMP went from 1 pm on Friday, May 27 through 3 pm Monday, May 30.
 (If you come at 1 pm on Friday or stay late on Monday, please help with setup/breakdown.)

-LABOR DAY CAMP will go from 1 pm on Friday, September 2 through 3 pm Monday, September 5.
+LABOR DAY CAMP went from 1 pm on Friday, September 2 through 3 pm Monday, September 5.
 (If you come at 1 pm on Friday or stay late on Monday, please help with setup/breakdown.)

-Regarding July 4 weekend: Camp Herms will not be available to us on July 4 weekend this year, so we will instead have three days at a picnic area in Codornices Park in Berkeley from noon to 8:30 pm July 2, 3 and 4.
-Details here!
+[Camp Herms was not available to us on July 4 weekend 2022, so we instead had three days at a picnic area in Codornices Park in Berkeley from July 2, 3 and 4.
+Details were here.]

 Directions to Camp Herms: The camp address is 1100 James Place, El Cerrito.
 From the “Circle” in Berkeley, follow Arlington Blvd. for about 2+ miles.
 Pass Arlington Park in El Cerrito, about 0.6 miles north of Moeser Lane, then turn right off Arlington Blvd. onto Thors Bay Road, then right into the camp at 1100 James Place.
 (Or use directions from Google Maps.)

 RATES for 2022: Adults: $25/night per person.
 Day use rate for adults: $15/person per day.
 Kids under 15: $10 for day use, $10 per night.

 REGISTRATION: We will require proof of Covid-19 vaccination for you to attend.
 You can show a vaccination card when you register at the camp or you can email a copy in advance to SFFMC board member Hali Hammer at firstname.lastname@example.org.
 Please bring masks for everyone in your group; depending on pandemic circumstances at the time of camp they may be required indoors.